bahrus/xtal-element/README.md

 Two libraries recommended as compatible with xtal-element are [iff-diff](https://github.com/bahrus/iff-diff) and [laissez-dom](https://github.com/bahrus/laissez-dom).

-## Inversion of View [TODO]

-So far, xtal-element has stuck to the standard tried and true approach of defining custom elements, which, internally, define the HTML structure of the component.

-But since XtalPattern uses a public property "mainTemplate" to trigger the rendering process, this property could be **passed in from outside**, rather than following the standard practice of internally providing the view.
-As long as the keys (parts / classes / attributes / id's) used to identify the critical UI elements are in sync, the code should work seamlessly with a potentially large number of UI variations.
-Likewise with the optional "styleTemplate" property.

-If a XtalPattern-based web component's main template is not provided within, the web component will sit there, displaying the light children, until the consumer of each instance passes in a "mainTemplate" property of type HTMLTemplateElement.
-"Lookless / white label components" taken to the extreme.

-More pragmatically, perhaps, a web component built with xtal-element, using the XtalPattern, can have a default view, which can be overriden by the consumer.
-This allows the same logic to be used, but with a user supplied variation of what is desired.

-For this scenario, XtalPattern uses reserved property/attribute name "byoMT"/"byo-m-t" -- bring your own main template, to signify this.
-This property blocks passing in the internally defined template view, as it is expecting the mainTemplate property to be passed in.

-XtalPattern also supports "bring your own style template", "byoST/byo-s-t" corresponding to the optional styleTemplate property.

-### Jarring Segue
+## Development Secion Wrapup

-As we've seen, being able to choose exactly what utility functions to aid in developing web components means a certain amount of ceremony is required for each component.
+As we've seen, being able to choose exactly which utility functions to use in pursuit of developing a web component means a certain amount of ceremony is required for each component.
 This ceremony seems worthwhile when developing long-serving web components meant to be used in a large variety of settings (highly reusable, compatible with all frameworks, capable of being loaded in different ways).

 But what about web components that are only meant to be used within one application, or one component?
 Why bother with supporting attributes if no one will use them, for example?

-The first solution we provide for this is "X.tend".
+Suggested approaches to this scenario are provided below.

 </details>